dauparas/LigandMPNN/README.md

         --number_of_batches 5
 ```
 ### 9 --bias_AA
 Global amino acid bias.
-In this example output sequences are biased towards W, P, C and away from A.
+In this example, output sequences are biased towards W, P, C and away from A.
 ```
 python run.py \
         --seed 111 \